bensakdinan/Aim_2_Prophage_Induction/README.md

 This repository contains every step to my workflow for Aim 1 of my MSc project.

-aim_1_workflow.md contains my step by step computational protocol.
+aim_1_workflow.md contains my step by step bioinformatic protocol. aim_1_analysis.md contains my step by step protocol for data analysis, statistical analysis, etc.

-All code pertaining to aim 1 of my MSc project is stored in aim_1_files
+All code pertaining to aim 1 of my MSc project is stored in aim_1_files.